-For this article, I thought I would address something that is crucial to getting great sounds on tape but often overlooked.
+Understanding phase relationships is an important aspect of getting the best results for your recordings.
+For this article, I thought I would address something that is crucial to getting great recordings but is often overlooked.
 Many of you may have heard of phasing, but haven’t fully understood what it means or how to use it to your advantage (and no… it has nothing to do with Star Trek).

 Phasing has to do with the positioning of multiple mics on a single source, and the sonic result of the two blended sounds.
 These two sounds may be recorded onto separate tracks or summed to one for saving track space, but the bottom line is that you need to account for potential phase problems every time you do this.
 While you can double-mic anything, like guitar amps or a piano, drums are a commonly multi-miked instrument.
 This being said, I am going to be using a drum set for my main examples.
 So, put on your thinking caps, and lets learn a few things.